 This episode contains examples of the following tropes:

-- Bittersweet Ending: Because "Maxo" lost, they only get so little money, not enough to buy them a new boxing robot.
+- Bittersweet Ending: Because "Maxo" lost, Steel and Mr. Pole only get so little money, not enough to buy them a new boxing robot.
 But Steel, despite that's he's just been beaten within an inch of his life, hasn't lost his optimistic spirit.
 He looks on the bright side and estimates what little money they earned should be enough to buy new parts for the real Maxo.
 And then they'll be back on their feet.

 - The Boxing Episode: The episode has a boxing team arrive in town for a heavyweight bout, with the twist that human boxing has been outlawed and the boxer is a robot.
 It winds up being a man-versus-machine bout when the robot breaks down before the fight and its owner "Steel" goes into the ring in its place.